omarelgammal45/Tic_Tac_Toe/README.md

 first game with c++

 ## Notes
-this game is two players and there is no option to play with pc you can play with X or O
+this game is two players and there is no option to play with pc <br />
+you can play with X or O